 Sometimes known as excess liability or personal liability insurance, umbrella insurance doesn't stand alone.
 Instead, it supplements other liability policies most people already have in place, such as auto, homeowners, or renters insurance.
 It's designed to kick in when the liability coverage on those policies has been exhausted.

-"The main purpose of an umbrella policy is to protect you and your assets from the financial fallout of certain unforeseen events," explains Matthew Kenigsberg, CFA, CFP®, of Fidelity Financial Solutions.
+"The main purpose of an umbrella policy is to protect you and your assets from the financial fallout of certain unforeseen events," explains Matthew Kenigsberg, CFA, CFP®, of Fidelity Managed Solutions Client Investment Analytics.

 "Generally, if you get into an automobile accident or someone has a mishap involving your property, you may be held responsible for damages or injuries.
 Umbrella policies are intended to cover any resulting liability that exceeds the amount covered by your other standard insurance policies," adds Kenigsberg.